-In November, the Office of Early Childhood and Out of School Learning (OECOSL) and SPARK Learning Lab will be launching My SPARK Learning Lab, a new online portal that will provide early education and care programs the ability to complete the Indiana Self-Assessment Tool (I-SAT), access SPARK’s Knowledge Center, and engage with the SPARK Learning Lab Support Team.
-My SPARK Learning Lab will be available within I-LEAD, starting on November 2, 2020.
+On November 2nd, the Office of Early Childhood and Out of School Learning (OECOSL) and SPARK Learning Lab will be launching My SPARK Learning Lab, a new online portal that will provide early education and care programs the ability to complete the Indiana Self-Assessment Tool (I-SAT), access SPARK’s Knowledge Center, and engage with the SPARK Learning Lab Support Team.

 Have questions?
 Can’t find what you’re looking for?
 Please reach out to SPARK Communications Manager Darcy Marlett at firstname.lastname@example.org.

 December 1- My SPARK Learning Lab Knowledge Center Text Message to Programs